aseeler/tp_ngs_scarabi/README.md

 ## Locating expression of genes for each cell type on the UMAP
 Using Featureplot

+## Annotation through a different methode
+Downloaded gene expression data for A. t cell types from flower.ens-lyon.fr Created a dataframe with all the data, removing repetitions and using the txp2gene file to associate genes (??)

 #Tools
 ##Salmon and Alevin
 To count the number of cells that were analyzed and attribute a gene name to every sequence that was sequenced